octo-technology/OpenTezos/docs/tezos-basics/operations.md

 Operations in the mempool are broadcasted to peers whenever the mempool is updated.
 A node fetches an operation from another remote peer's advertisement using the operation's hash.

 A valid operation lives in the mempool until its addition to a valid block on a chain the node considers canonical (correct chain for the common history).
 If an operation isn't added to a block during its "*`time-to-live`*" duration, it is removed from the mempool.
-As long as a transaction is in the mempool, the sender's address cannot normaly issue another.
+As long as a transaction is in the mempool, the sender's address cannot normally issue another.
 However, it is possible to send multiple transactions at the same time in a batch.

 ### Baking and endorsement
 The selected baker is free to select operations from the mempool, but he usually uses a minimum fee filter.
 After a block creation, endorsers check its validity.
 At the end of the allotted time, the selected baker collects the endorsers' results and adds them to the block.